-AEO certification is recognised globally as a mark of quality which recognises our role in the international supply chain is secure and that our standards and procedures are efficient and that we are a trustworthy business partner.
+AEO certification is recognized globally as a mark of quality which recognizes our role in the international supply chain is secure and that our standards and procedures are efficient and that we are a trustworthy business partner.

 Why should I use an AEO?